-DOE anticipates that, subject to appropriation of funds by the Congress, a total of \$3 million in current year funds will be used to support awards under this FOA.
+DOE anticipates that up to \$7,000,000 in current and future fiscal year funds will be used to support awards under this FOA.

 DOE is under no obligation to pay for any costs associated with preparation or submission of applications.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the applications submitted in response to this FOA.